IDS Repository Architecture and Ingest Pipelines

 The following measures are taken to enhance the chance of future interpretability of the data.

 The number of accepted file formats is small and well documented to make future conversions to other formats more feasible.
 As much as possible, open (non-proprietary) file formats are used.
 For textual resources, XML formats are used whenever possible, to ensure future interpretation of the files even if the tool that was used to create them no longer exists.
-The IDS repository recommends to use formats listed in the CLARIN standard recommendations.
+Formats recommended by the IDS repository for the deposited data are listed in detail in the IDS section of the CLARIN Standards Information System.
 In addition, for spoken corpora, the data formats of FOLKER (Documentation in German, XML Schema) and EXMARaLDA (Documentation, Document Type Definitions) are currently accepted.
 The encoding for textual sources (plain text, XML, etc.) should be Unicode, to ensure future interpretability.

 The IDS participation in relevant networks like e.g. CLARIN and nestor enables steady information about recent developments in file formats and encodings.
 Plans to migrate or convert files will be developed if new standards arise; all relevant features of the old formats will be preserved employing reliable procedures.